 Specimen is an entirely multilingual web-magazine, which through translation gives voice to the multifaceted world.
-Specimen’s contents are in every language and alphabet, potentially translated into and from any other language, from the original or from an existing translation.
-With a special inclination for second languages and hybrid forms.
-Specimen engages an ever-expanding network of writers, artists and thinkers, and foregrounds relation as the core of its approach.
+Texts can be in every language and alphabet, potentially translated into and from any other language.
+With a special inclination for second languages and hybrid forms, Specimen engages an ever-expanding network of writers, artists and thinkers, fostering relation and linguistic hospitality as the core of its approach.

 Specimen stems from «Babel, Festival of Literature and Translation».
 The founding members and inner core of the magazine are:

 Born in Locarno, Switzerland, in 1977, he now lives in London.
 His poems have been translated into various languages and published in book form, magazines and anthologies.
 He is the author of three poetry collections in Italian, Faura dei morti, Ora prima and Il passo dell’uomo.
 In 2016 he published his first English language prose book, London as a Second Language (Humboldt Books).
 He was awarded the Schiller Prize, the Marazza Prize for translation, and was shortlisted for the European Poet of Freedom Prize 2016.
 He has translated works by W.H.
 Auden, William Faulkner, W. Somerset Maugham, Denton Welch, Erich Fromm.
 He’s the founder and artistic director of Babel festival.